 What are National Insurance category letters?

-NI category letters are used to determine how much you pay in National Insurance contributions based on your employment status and earnings.
+NI category letters are used to determine how much employees pay in NI contributions based on earnings.

 The letter just tells you what group you’re in and what you need to contribute.
 Let’s have a look at each category letter: